mj-watts/michaelwatts.me-website/src/content/posts/code-input-web-component.md

 </div>
 ```

-## CSS
+## The CSS:

-The CSS uses a monotype font with the use of `ch` as a character measurement.
+The CSS uses a fixed-width monotype font with the use of `ch` as a character measurement.

 ```css
 .code-container {